partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 hemicycle and geopolitical map
 </p>

-The hemicycle and geopolitical map are views in the on-line platform that allow for quick analyses of the **PP’**s (or other relevant political) events by means of visual representations such as mimicking a real hemicycle or pinpointing geometrical figures in a map accordingly.
+The hemicycle and geopolitical map are views in the on-line platform that allow for quick analyses of the **PP**s (or other relevant political) events by means of visual representations such as mimicking a real hemicycle or pinpointing geometrical figures in a map accordingly.

 <p align="center">
 <b>( article 5 )</b><br>